step-/gtkmenuplus/README.md

    cascaded sub-menus (nested with `submenu=`).

  * Some icon specifications that couldn't be loaded now can.

+ * A `launcher=` entry list is sorted alphabetically on the `Name=` property value, rather than on .desktop file names.

  * Program hanging on certain input cases involving unterminated `if=`.